FooSoft/vfs/README.md

 Hopefully this brief walkthrough of the system helped illustrate the basic concepts behind how VFS works.
 At its core, it is a fundamentally simple system, the workings of which can be examined with any file browser and text editor.
-I encourage those interested in this utility to follow this walkthrough and to ask me any questions they may have.
+I encourage those interested in this utility to follow this guide and to ask me any questions they may have.

 ## Limitations ##